skarbat/rpi-poweroff/README.md

 # rpi-poweroff

-A microcontroller code that detects the Raspberry PI going to a power off, then cuts the power to the board.
+The RaspberyPI does not have a power button to turn it off from hardware.

+This is a simple microcontroller based solution that resolves this.
-Used to control the Raspberry power consumption from an external source, like a battery.
+It enables to cut power off the Raspberry after a clean shutdown.

+A gpio is set HIGH while the PI is running, and it goes LOW after a software power off.
-The pin is controlled through the `gpio-poweroff` overlay from the RaspberryPI firmware.
+It is controlled by the `gpio-poweroff` overlay from the RaspberryPI firmware.

 I used a Adafruit feather board, but many more variations should do the same work.